Updated November 5, 2014

 Men release billions of sperm over a lifetime, most of which do not result in conception.
 Are men, then, denying all of their sperm the right to become separate, living individuals?
 Is that criminal?
 Women shed many eggs that never become fertilized.
 They have regular periods in which the lining of the uterus is shed, including an egg; they miscarry and abort, both intentionally and unintentionally, and lose pregnancies through various means all the time.
 Is that wrong, and should it be criminalized?
 Of course not.

-Life is a crap shoot, short and simple.
-It’s the luck of the draw.
-Trying to regulate which microscopic cells live or die is like trying to regulate the number of grains of sand on each of the world’s beaches.
+Life is a crap shoot for every living entity, short and simple.
+Getting to live is the luck of the draw.
+Trying to regulate which microscopic cells live or die is like trying to regulate the number of grains of sand on the world’s beaches.

 Should we worry about that?
-Should individuals be blamed or criminalized for it?
+Should individuals be blamed and criminalized for it?

 Of course not.
 It would defy common sense.
 It would be ridiculous.

-The pro-personhood people must realize at some point that when living people start worrying about what doesn’t exist and may never exist, they are delving into irrational, nonsensical thought, and to keep putting irrational nonsense like that on Colorado’s ballot does our entire state and everyone in it a disservice.
+The pro-personhood people must realize at some point that when living people start worrying about what doesn’t exist and may never exist, they are delving down a rabbit hole of irrational, nonsensical thought, and to keep putting irrational nonsense like that on Colorado’s ballot does our entire state and everyone in it a disservice.